KomodoHQ/komodo-operations-handbook/what-we-expect.md

  - Provide suitable recommendations / examples for an alternative solution if you think there is one
  - Be positive - PRs are a learning experience!
  - Evaluate the PR in its wider context - will this PR affect security, performance or maintainability.
+ - Assess if tests should be included with the PR, and if so are they relevant and do they help improve the quality and maintainability of the solution
  - Where possible, try to ensure that new code does not reduce the overall quality of the existing system, but improves it.

   >In summary...
 "First, do no harm"